 If the source item used to publish a hosted layer is deleted, the layer continues to draw as expected.
 However, certain functionality that requires access to the source data may no longer work as expected.
 The specific functionality can vary from layer to layer.
 Impacted functionality includes the following:

 - If you delete a service definition file, the Overwrite an existing service option in ArcMap may no longer work as expected.

-An ArcGIS map is a set of informational layers and pop-ups covering a certain geographic area.
+A web map is a set of informational layers and pop-ups covering a certain geographic area.
 The map is interchangeable such that it can be viewed in a browser, mobile device, or desktop app.
 You can use app-specific tools to change the map extent, find places, and see detailed data about a location.

-You build a map by defining an area of interest, choosing a basemap, adding data layers, and configuring pop-ups.
+You build a web map by defining an area of interest, choosing a basemap, adding data layers, and configuring pop-ups.
 You can save maps and share them with everyone or with specific groups to which you belong.

 A web app is a website that combines maps, data, and tools for a targeted use such as finding polling stations for an election.
 It might be as simple as a navigable map image embedded in a blog or as complex as a GPS navigation visualization.

 Web apps can be based on templates (included with the portal) or developed from scratch using ArcGIS APIs.
 Both of these types of apps can plug in to ArcGIS maps.
 In general, apps are constructed from information in maps, supplemented with specific configurations and customizations.
 Apps can be hosted as a part of your content in the system, or they can be managed independently and registered with the system.

 When my organization changes the basemap gallery, what happens to the basemaps in my maps and scenes?